 For certain health information, you can tell us your choices about what we share.
 If you have a clear preference for how we share your information in the situations described below, talk to us.
-Let us know what you want us to do, and we will follow your instructions.
+Tell us what you want us to do, and we will follow your instructions.